Lartu/lapl/README.md

     {
         // You can access variables from outer scopes from within a block. display $a lf;
-        // When variable is assigned a value within a block, if the variable DID
+        // When a variable is assigned a value within a block, if the variable DID
         // exist in an outer scope, the variable from the outer scope will be
         // modified.
         $a = 50;